ZyphenVisuals/QMusicPlayer/README.md

 ### Importing folders

-Selecting folders to import is done within the settings, since these are remembered across restarts.
+Adding import folders is done within the settings window, as these are remembered across restarts.

 1. Go to Options>Settings
 2. In the "Folder paths" section, click on "Add folder"